 *One drink is equal to a 12 oz beer, 5 oz glass of wine or 1 ½ oz distilled spirits (vodka, whiskey, gin, etc.).

 Some Tips to Sip By

-- Do not omit food from your regular meal plan and replace it with alcohol.
+- Do not skip a meal if you are planning on drinking.
 (If you use carbohydrate counting to plan meals, do not count alcohol in your plan as a carbohydrate choice.)

 - Wear an I.D. that notes you have diabetes.